-We performed our engagement in accordance with the professional standards applicable in Austria with regard to other assurance engagements (KFS/PG 13) and the Opinion of the Austrian Financial Reporting and Auditing Committee on the preparation and evaluation of the (Consolidated) Corporate Governance Report in accordance with section 243 c and 267b UGB (AFRAC Opinion 22 as amended in December 2020).
+We performed our engagement in accordance with the professional standards applicable in Austria with regard to other assurance engagements (KFS/PG 13) and the Opinion of the Austrian Financial Reporting and Auditing Committee on the preparation and evaluation of the (Consolidated) Corporate Governance Report in accordance with section 243c and 267b UGB (AFRAC Opinion 22 as amended in December 2020).
 These standards require that we comply with our ethical requirements, including rules on independence, and that we plan and perform our procedures by considering the principle of materiality to be able to express a limited assurance conclusion based on the assurance obtained.
 The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement; consequently the level of assurance obtained in a limited assurance engagement been performed.

-The procedures selected depend on the auditor's judgment and comprise, in particular, the following:
+The selection of the procedures lies in the sole discretion of the auditor and comprises, in particular, the following activities:

-- interview with the Company's board members and/or the members of staff of the Company named by the board members, - inspection of the documents provided to us by the Company, in particular the Consolidated Corporate Governance Report as well as a sample-based check of the evidence submitted and information provided to us, - inspection of relevant publications on the website of UNIQA Insurance Group AG, Vienna (www.uniqa.at).
+- Interviews with the Company's competent bodies and/or employees named by them, - Inspection of the records made available to us by the Company, in particular the Consolidated Corporate Governance Report as well as check of samples of the evidence made available and information provided to us. - Inspection of relevant publications on the website of UNIQA Insurance Group AG, Vienna (www.uniqa.at).

-The audit of the compliance with the C-Rules of the ÖCGK was performed on the basis of the questionnaire for the evaluation of compliance with the ÖCGK, published by the Austrian Working Group for Corporate Governance.
+The evaluation of compliance with the C-Rules of the ÖCGK was performed on the basis of the questionnaire for the evaluation of compliance with the ÖCGK, published by the Austrian Working Group for Corporate Governance.

-As we were the Company's statutory auditor in the financial year 2022, the audit of the compliance with C-Rules 77 to 83 of the ÖCGK was not part of our engagement.
+As we were the Company's statutory auditor in the financial year 2023, the audit of the compliance with C-Rules 77 to 83 of the ÖCGK was not part of our engagement.